eponce19/CodeTerminator/README.md

 ```

 ###get_elements(source)
 Get html elements of a html file.
-Return a list of Nokogiri XML objects.
+Return a list of elements with their properties.
 #####HTML
 ```ruby
     >> ct = CodeTerminator::Html.new